jodogne/OrthancContributed/Links.md

  * [Orthanc Plugin Scripts](https://github.com/mohannadhussain/orthanc-plugin-scripts): A collection of Orthanc plugins, written in Python, to add miscellaneous functionality, by [Mohannad Hussain](https://www.linkedin.com/in/mohannadhussain/).
  * [PyOrthanc](https://github.com/gacou54/pyorthanc): An open-source Python library that provides a comprehensive interface for interacting with Orthanc, by [Gabriel Couture](https://github.com/gacou54/).

+R
+-

+ * [orthanc for R](https://mattwarkentin.github.io/orthanc/) by Matthew T. Warkentin is an R package that "provides a programmatic interface to Orthanc DICOM Servers to support medical imaging workflows for the R language."

 Rust
 ----